aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/initialize-sdk-api/_index.md

 ---
-title: "Initialize SDK API"
+title: Initialize SDK API
+keywords: SDK examples, credentials, client id, client secret, access token, JWT token, REST API, JWT authentication, initialize API, entry point
+description: This article covers examples that explain what methods you can use to create an SDK API entry point.
+In SDK examples the Client Id and Client Secret are used for authentication; the SDK automatically gets API access token.
+weight: 20
 type: docs
-keywords: "SDK examples, credentials, client id, client secret, access token, JWT token, REST API, JWT authentication, initialize API, entry point"
-description: "This article covers examples that explain what methods you can use to create an SDK API entry point.
-In SDK examples the Client Id and Client Secret are used for authentication; the SDK automatically gets API access token."
-weight: 20
 ---
 ## **Summary**
+This article covers examples that explain what methods you can use to create an SDK API entry point.

+### **HtmlApi class**

 An **HtmlApi** class is a common SDK facade of all HTML functionality that provides wrapper methods of Aspose.HTML Cloud REST API.
 Before starting to call the Aspose.HTML Cloud SDK functionality, you must create an **HtmlApi** class instance.
 This object is a main SDK entry point, it accepts user data needed for authentication and some optional parameters.

-This article covers examples that explain what methods you can use to create an SDK API entry point.
+The HtmlApi class provides:
+ - a group of constructors provides various ways of API setup concerning user credentials, API services (if they are different from the default) and some other parameters, such as HTTP connection timeout.
+ - a group of synchronous and asynchronous conversion methods that work with various data sources, such as local files, files in the cloud storage, web pages.
+The supported source file types are: HTML (including HTML pages with local resources in ZIP archive), MHTML, ePub, Markdown.
+The supported output formats the source files can be converted to are: PDF, XPS, JPEG, BMP, PNG, GIF, TIFF.
+ - an entry point of the cloud storage access API.

+### **ConfigurationBuilder class**

+A ConfigurationBuilder class is a builder class that is used to set up Configuration objects.
+ConfigurationBuilder is used for:
+ - initializing an HtmlApi object with default Configuration;
+ - configuring an HtmlApi object with a Configuration object when parameters are explicitly set in a constructor;
+ - creating an HtmlApi object with the ConfigurationBuilder;
+ - configuring an HtmlApi object with an externally obtained authentication token.

 {{% alert color="primary" %}}
 Install Aspose.HTML Cloud SDK for .NET via [NuGet](https://www.nuget.org/packages/Aspose.HTML-Cloud/).
 Complete source code of Aspose.HTML SDK for .NET is freely available on the [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet).